haashemi/haashemi/README.md

 ## 💫 About Me:
-Junior back-end developer with 1+ years of professional experience using Golang.
+Junior back-end developer with 3+ years of experience, including 1+ years of professional experience using Golang.
 Proficient in developing and maintaining high-performance, stable, and reliable web applications.
 Also interested in front-end development using modern web frameworks like React.

 ## 💻 Tech Stack: